astrotars/stream-flutter/README.md

 When we click on a `ListTile`, we simply navigate to the appropriate `LivestreamChat` widget.
 Now a user will see all channels and be able to chat in any of them.

 The last remaining piece is to plug in the `ApiService.channels` call in where we need to refresh the list.
 The `RefreshIndicator` calls the method `_refreshChannels` when a user pulls to refresh.
-We also call this when we create a channel successfull.
+We also call this when we create a channel successfully.
 Here's the implementation of `_refreshChannels`:

 ```dart
 // mobile/lib/channels.dart:25